duckduckgo/duckduckgo-documentation/duckduckhack/ddh-intro.md

 ### Join our Community (of awesome people)
 - **Suggest ideas for instant answers**
-  Rather than clicking on Rotten Tomatoes links for movie searches, DuckDuckGo users created the Rotten Tomatoes instant answer so now [movie searches](https://duckduckgo.com/?q=the+dark+knight+movie) automatically display information from Rotten Tomatoes.
+  For example, rather than clicking on Rotten Tomatoes links for movie searches, DuckDuckGo users created the Rotten Tomatoes instant answer so now [movie searches](https://duckduckgo.com/?q=the+dark+knight+movie) automatically display information from Rotten Tomatoes.

 - **Discuss instant answers with others**
   Our community thrives on discussion (and debate).
 We'd love for you to lend your voice to our community so that we can improve DuckDuckGo according to everyone's interests.